aws-samples/aws-batch-comp-infrastructure-sample/README.md

 where the PROFILE-NAME is any name you would like to use, and the ACCOUNT-ID is the id of the account you created in the previous section.
 Examples of valid regions are us-east-1 (N. Virginia), us-west-2 (Oregon), eu-west-2 (London), etc...

 **THE REST OF THIS GUIDE ASSUMES THAT THE REGION IS us-east-1.
 IF YOU ARE CHOOSE A DIFFERENT REGION, PLEASE REPLACE us-east-1 WITH YOUR REGION.
-This can be performed by a simple find/replace on this document**
+This can be performed by a simple find/replace on this document.
+We recommend that you use the region us-east-1 when going through the steps described in this document.**

 ### Creating Credentials ###

 You also need to set up credentials to access the account.
-For the purposes of making the competition simple, you will use the root level access key.
-This is NOT the best practice, which would be to create a user but it suffices for the competition.
+For the purposes of making the competition simple, you will use a so-called _root level access key_.
+This is NOT the best practice (which would be to create a user) but it suffices for the competition.
 If you continue using the account beyond the competition, we recommend that you follow AWS best practices as described here:
     [https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)

-To create a root level access key, click services, and then type "IAM" into the search bar and click the resulting link.
+To create a root level access key go to the [IAM Console](https://console.aws.amazon.com/iamv2/) (you can get there either by clicking the link or by searching for "IAM" in the search field on the top of the (AWS Console)[https://console.aws.amazon.com] and then clicking the resulting link).
 On the Identity and Access Management page, click on "Delete your root access keys" and then choose "My Security Credentials" from the account drop down menu on the top right of the screen.

 Then click on "Access keys (access key ID and secret access key)" and then "Create New Access Key", and then "Show Access Key"